everx-labs/UIKit/components/notifications/UITooltip/Readme.md

-Open UITooltip in a full page mode to see an example.

 You can change size of browser window to see different placements of UITooltip.

 UITooltip show on hover for web and on long press for iOS and Android